Bilingual-Multicultural

 History of ASL/English Bilingualism

-It is recently that studying of the bilingualism of deaf people has started.
+It is recently that studying the bilingualism of deaf people has started.
 The ASL/English bilingualism currently in the deaf community is a system of minority language bilingualism.
 The community members learn and use both the minority language (sign language) and the majority language in its written form.
 They also might learn the spoken aspect.

-Many deaf children in the world still do not receive a bilingual upbring from their earliest years on (Grosjean, 2010).
+Many deaf children in the world still do not receive a bilingual upbringing from their earliest years (Grosjean, 2010).
 Many Deaf adults grew up without having been given a chance to master both ASL and English.
 It is so vital for deaf children to be able to grow up mastering both ASL and English.

 Summary of the hypothesis by Cummins (1978) and why Deaf children can be success in bilingual (ASL and English).